Cellar Spider (Daddy Long Legs) Control

 What are Cellar Spiders?

-• Cellar Spiders (also known as Daddy Long Legs) are a harmless pest, but can be a nuisance when they appear in large numbers around the home.
+• Cellar spiders (also known as daddy long legs) are harmless but can be a nuisance when they appear in large numbers around the home.

-• They are often confused with another insect that is a distant relative known as Harvestmen (which is the "true" Daddy Long Legs).
+• They are often confused with another insect, a distant relative known as harvestmen (the "true" daddy's long legs).

-• Cellar Spiders differ from Harvestmen in that they are able to spin webs and prefer damp places indoors as a place to reside.
+• Cellar spiders differ from harvestmen because they can spin webs and prefer damp indoor environments.

 How To Get Rid of Cellar Spiders

-• Cellar Spider control starts with decluttering and exclusion followed by using a Cobb Webb Duster to knock down any visible webs that you come across.
+• Cellar spider control starts with decluttering and exclusion, followed by using a Cobb Webb Duster to knock down any visible webs you encounter.

-• Treat with Supreme IT Insecticide around your home's exterior and indoor cracks and crevices to not only kill and repel Cellar Spiders but also their food source of other smaller insects.
+• Treat your home with Supreme IT Insecticide around your exterior and indoor cracks and crevices to kill and repel cellar spiders and their food source from other smaller insects.

 Preventing Cellar Spider Reinfestation